cosmos/ethermint/docs/guides/metamask.md

 # Metamask

-Connect your Metamask wallet with Ethermint on a localnet mode. {synopsis}
+Connect your Metamask wallet with Aragon-Chain on a localnet mode. {synopsis}

 ## Start node and REST server

-Start the Ethermint node using your terminal:
+Start the Aragon-Chain node using your terminal:

 ```bash
 emintd start --pruning=nothing --rpc.unsafe --log_level "main:info,state:info,mempool:info"
 ```

 ::: tip
-You can also start a node from scratch by running `./init.sh` from the Ethermint repository directory.
+You can also start a node from scratch by running `./init.sh` from the Aragon-Chain repository directory.
 This will generate a key called `mykey` that you can use on the next step.
 :::

 In another tab start the REST server.
 Here replace `mykey` with the name of the key that you want to use and set the `chain-id` the chain identifier of your application.